ryandeussing/jimhopper/_consequences-of-abuse/getting-triggered.md

 * [Awareness and Learning, Freedom and Control](#awareness-and-learning-freedom-and-control) {: .onpage}

+## Suddenly In Defense or Survival Mode

 Something in the present releases – automatically, in your brain – memories or reactions from past painful experiences.
-These responses can be understood, and overcome.

-## Suddenly In Defense or Survival Mode

 When triggers hit, they’re usually unexpected and beyond your control.